Provisional Admission Open for 2026

 Key roles and responsibilities

+What does aerospace engineering deal with?
 Aerospace engineers are responsible for:

-• Conceptualising and designing aerospace vehicles
+• Conceptualizing and designing aerospace vehicles

 • Performing simulations, troubleshooting, and feasibility studies